MicrosoftDocs/fabric-docs/docs/security/az-resiliency.md

 Availability zones allow Fabric customers to run critical applications with higher availability and fault tolerance in the event of datacenter failures.
 Fabric makes commercially-reasonable efforts to support zone-redundant availability zones, such that resources replicate across zones automatically, without any customer intervention.

 > [!Note]
 > Fabric currently provides partial availability-zone support in a limited number of regions.
 This partial availability-zone support covers experiences (and/or certain functionalities within an experience) as listed below.
-Microsoft might updated this list periodically.
+Microsoft might update this list periodically.
 Experiences such as Data Factory (pipelines), Data Engineering, Data Science, and Event Streams do not support availability zones.
 Zone availability might not be available for Fabric experiences or features/functionalities that are in preview.
 >
 > While Microsoft strives to provide uniform and consistent availability zone support, in some cases of availability-zone failure, Fabric capacities located in Azure regions with higher customer demand fluctuations might experience higher than normal latency.
 >
-> On-prem gateways and large semantic models in Power don't currently have availability-zone support.
+> Availability-zones do not currently support on-prem gateways and large semantic models in Power.

 Fabric makes commercially-reasonable efforts to provide availability zone support in various regions as follows: